Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 [Mathematics for Machine Learning](https://mml-book.github.io/) | Marc Peter | Book | In progress

 **Overview**
-- Get a great intuition of linear algrebra with the fantastic resource: Essence of Linear Algebra by 3Blue1Brown.
+- Get a great intuition of linear algebra with the fantastic resource: Essence of Linear Algebra by 3Blue1Brown.
 - Learn all things statistics and machine learning with Statquest.
 Some of the best and simplest explanations on the Web.
 - Go deep into linear algebra with prof. Gilbert Strang's amazing lecture.
 - Learn all the math required for machine learning with Marc Peter's (and co.) book.

 ## Data Engineering Fundamentals

 Data Engineering is the foundation for the new world of Big Data.
-Here we learn to design data models, build data warehouses and data lakes, automate data pipelines, and work with massive datasets.
+Here we learn to design data models, build data warehouses and data lakes, automate data pipelines, and work with massive data sets.
 Any good data scientist should know about data engineering.

 **Topics covered**:
 `Data modeling`,